 1/43 Arthur St, East Launceston TAS 7250

-Located in Charles Street, Mondello make up in flavour what they lack in size.
+Located in Charles Street, Mondello makes up in flavour what they lack in size.
+This is perhaps the best coffee spot you will find on Charles Street, which feels quite like a trendy corner of Paris.

 242 Charles St, Launceston TAS 7250